Criticism of Tesco: Planning infringements and corporate "land bank" conspiracy theory

 In February 2006, a group of UK MPs produced a report highlighting the near monopoly powers of the big four supermarkets.
 One problem discussed by the group was that of building without appropriate planning permission.
 The discussion stemmed from the company's building of a store in Stockport that was 20% larger than the company actually had permission to build.
 In September 2006, subsequent (retrospective) planning permission was requested by Tesco but refused.

 Tesco Stores Ltd v Secretary of State for the Environment [1995] 1 W.L.R.
 759; [1995] 2 All E.R.
 636, deals with the Town and Country Planning Act 1990, where Tesco wanted to build a superstore outside Oxford.

 Criticism of Tesco includes allegations of stifling competition due to its undeveloped "land bank", pugilistically aggressive new store development without real consideration of the wishes, needs and consequences to local communities, using cheap and/or child labour, opposition to its move into the convenience sector and breaching planning laws.

 In April 2011, longstanding opposition to a Tesco Express store in Cheltenham Road, Stokes Croft, Bristol, evolved into a violent clash between opponents and police.
 The recently opened storefront was heavily damaged and the police reported the seizure of petrol bombs.
 Opponents such as No Tesco in Stokes Croft, have suggested that the store would damage small shops and harm the character of the area.

 Pricing and advertising

 The group has been criticised for its tactics, including allegedly misleading consumers with "phoney" price cuts.
-For example, advertising huge savings, when in fact they are only lowering the price of less popular items and raising the price of more popular goods.
+For example, advertising huge savings, when in fact they are only lowering the price of less popular items and raising the price of more popular goods or misleading customers into believing that a sale price was a genuine reduction, and not the most common price.

-In 2011, Tesco was fined £300,000 for misleading customers regarding the sale of strawberries.
-Trading Standards in Birmingham brought the case stating that £1.99 strawberries on sale in Sheldon, Birmingham, had not been for sale at £3.99 long enough.
-Tesco admitted misleading customers into believing that the strawberries on sale were genuinely "half price".